RV-VM/Deliverables/Svnapot/docs/Physical back-end evaluation documents.md

 ## 1.Theoretical analysis

 There are many ways to implement the Svnapot extension on NutShell, but in the end we use one that has the least amount of code change and the least impact on timing and area.
 In terms of timing, the operation of checking whether PTE is Svnapot PTE is added at the last level of PTW.
 This operation is to take out the N bit of PTE and compare the PPN\[0][3:0] bit of PTE to get a signal.
-If it is Svnapot PTE, use a new mask.These operations will increase the number of logical layers to obtain the mask, and this increase in selection logic may affect the timing.
+If it is Svnapot PTE, use a new mask.
+These operations will increase the number of logical layers to obtain the mask, and this increase in selection logic may affect the timing.

 ```scala
 if(napot_on)